temporalio/documentation/README.md

 #### Infinitive verb forms in headings

-Titles and headings should use infinitive verb forms whenever possible.
-People tend to search by using infinitive verb forms, so using them helps SEO.
+Use questions and infinitive verb forms for titles and headings.
+People tend to word their search queries with infinitive verb forms; aligning our titles with what's commonly searched improves SEO.

 - Correct: "How to install Temporal"
 - Incorrect: "Installing Temporal"

 #### Infinitive verb forms in labels
+Treat labels like headings or titles and use infinitive verb forms when possible.
 - Correct: "Install Temporal"
 - Incorrect: "Installing Temporal"